 Successful completion of this course will be measured through tests, quizzes, class participation, small group projects, and homework assignments.

-This course can be counted in fulfillment of the state mandated five (5) credits of Practical Arts, or in partial fulfillment of the twenty-five (25) credits of electives required for graduation.
+This course can be counted in fulfillment of the state mandated five (5) credits of Practical Arts, and/or in partial fulfillment of the 130 total credits required for graduation.

 OR